sn8ke01/Cybernomicon/Books/RealWorldBugHunting/RealWorldBugHunting.md

 This becomes a problem when the attacker can control what the `content` attribute and inject their own URL.

 #### DOM (document object model)
 The DOM is an API for the HTML and XML documents.
-Attacker can redirect users to super evil URLs via JavaScript by inejecting a URL int the `window.location` property.
+Attacker can redirect users to super evil URLs via JavaScript by interjecting a URL into the `window.location` property.

 > The DOM Open Redirect requires the attacker be able to execute JavaScript ethier via XXS or an intential user specifiec URL.